General Community Older Adult Grants

 Senior Center Accreditation Incentive Grants

-Senior Center Accrditation Grants, initiated by the Founation in 2011, will continue to be offered in 2012 and 2013.
+Senior Center Accrditation Grants, initiated by the Founation in 2011, will continue to be offered in 2013.

 Local senior centers play a significant role in supporting and enabling older adults to age in place and in their community.
 Senior centers serve to connect older adults to community services to help them stay healthy and independent.
 "While senior centers are not required to be accredited, a national accreditation process exists for centers interested in receiving the official recognition that a senior center is meeting its mission in a nationally accepted professional fashion.”
 (NCOA, n.d.b.)